-My research aims to apply health services methods to understand the experiences of patients with cancer and to answer questions about the effectiveness of cancer care.
+My research applies health services methods to understand the experiences of patients with cancer and to answer questions about the effectiveness of cancer care.
 I am also interested in evaluating how intensive cancer therapy affects outcomes other than survival, such as quality of life and financial well-being.
 I primarily focus on the hematologic malignancies, studying the impact of these diseases and their treatment from diagnosis to the end of life.
-Specific interests have included the impact of direct-to-consumer advertising in cancer care, utility of surveillance imaging for patients with diffuse large B-cell lymphoma, effects of delays in diagnosis for blood cancers, and therapeutic changes and treatment disparities for patients with multiple myeloma.
-I have also been fortunate to receive a grant from the Leukemia and Lymphoma Society for a longitudinal study to compare the effectiveness of treatments for older patients with myelodysplastic syndromes (MDS).
-Another project aims to characterize the financial burden experienced by patients who undergo stem cell transplantation, and whether an increase in that burden is associated with compromised outcomes.
-Finally, I am interested in expanding and improving the tools available for outcomes research in hematologic oncology.
-For example, I am developing a new disease-specific measure of quality of life for patients with MDS (the QUALMS-1), and have created an MDS prognostic scoring system for use with the large SEER-Medicare dataset.
+Specific interests have included the impact of direct-to-consumer advertising in cancer care, utility of surveillance imaging for patients with diffuse large B-cell lymphoma, effects of delays in diagnosis for blood cancers, treatment disparities for patients with multiple myeloma, and quality of end of life care for blood cancers.
+I have received a longitudinal grant from the Leukemia and Lymphoma Society to study the effectiveness of stem cell transplantation for older patients with myelodysplastic syndromes (MDS).
+Another project aims to characterize the financial burden experienced by blood cancer patients who undergo transplantation, and whether an increase in that burden is associated with compromised outcomes.
+I also have worked to expand and improve the tools available for outcomes research in hematologic oncology.
+For example, I developed a new disease-specific measure of quality of life for patients with MDS (the “QUALMS”), and have created an MDS prognostic scoring system for use with the SEER-Medicare dataset.